silviucpp/erlcass/README.md

 Example: {protocol_version, 2}

 Sets the protocol version.
-This will automatically downgrade if to protocol version 1.
+This will automatically downgrade to the lowest protocol version supported.

-Default: 2
+Default: 4

 ##### number_threads_io